 Do we want somebody to come back?
 Do we want somebody to make a faster repurchase?
 Or do we want to compress the initial sales?
 And do we need to combine SMS with our email automation?

 All these things can be done while testing and experimenting with automation, and this would eventually help in improving your business by adding to it more value as well as more revenue; as we talked about earlier, if we can increase that $9,000 over five months, that is going to be a consistent baseline level of additional revenue every month.
-So that $9,000 over a year, turns into $108,000.
+So that $9,000 over a year turns into $108,000.
 So as a business, it seems very profitable.

-6 Myths of Email Flows and why it’s not true
+6 Myths of Email Flows and Why It’s Not True

 Difficult to Create and Manage

 However, if it is not possible to do so and integrate the campaign data into automation emails, this is where testing and experimenting come in.

 Solution for Bad Data

-Some people think they may be a silver bullet solution for bad data, for example, data silos or uncleaned data.
+Some people think they may be a silver bullet solution for insufficient data, for example, data silos or uncleaned data.
 And it is difficult to use this data as it is difficult to contextualize it according to different needs.

-· For everyone?
+For Everyone?
 No.

 “Too many” emails

-This is not true there is a chance someone might not even open your every email.
+This is not true.
+There is a chance someone might not even open your every email.
 So it is acceptable to send repetitive messages to your audience as long as they are relevant to them and will ultimately help them.

 There’s no such thing as too many emails.
-There is such thing as too many bad emails, but hopefully, if you’re not falling into that camp, you should be fine.
+There is such a thing as too many bad emails, but hopefully, if you’re not falling into that camp, you should be fine.